Opel: 1970–2017

 The long-running Ascona nameplate was discontinued in 1988, with its replacement being sold as the Vectra, although the UK market version was still sold as the Vauxhall Cavalier.
-The Opel Manta coupe was also discontinued in 1988, with its Vectra-based successor the Calibra being launched the following year.
-Soon afterwards, Opel launched a high performance version of the Omega - the Lotus Omega (Lotus Carlton in the UK) - which featured Lotus-tuned suspension and had a top speed of 175 mph.
+The Opel Manta coupe was also discontinued in 1988, with its Vectra-based successor, the Calibra, being launched the following year.
+Soon afterward, Opel launched a high-performance version of the Omega – the Lotus Omega (Lotus Carlton in the UK) – which featured Lotus-tuned suspension and had a top speed of 175 mph.

 Opel's first turbocharged car was the Opel Rekord 2.3 TD, first shown at Geneva in March 1984.

-In the 1990s, Opel was considered to be GM's cash cow, with profit margins similar to that of Toyota.
+In the 1990s, Opel was considered GM's cash cow, with profit margins similar to Toyota's.
 Opel's profit helped to offset GM's losses in North America and to fund GM's expansion into Asia.
-1999 was the last time when Opel was profitable for the full year for almost 20 years.
+1999 was the last time when Opel was profitable for an entire year after almost 20 years.

 The first major Opel launch of the 1990s was the 1991 Astra, which spelled the end for the Kadett nameplate that had debuted more than 50 years earlier.
-The company also turned to GM's Japanese division Isuzu for its first SUV, the Frontera, which was also launched in 1991 but produced in Europe despite its Japanese origins.
+The company also turned to Japanese Isuzu for its first SUV, the Frontera, which was also launched in 1991 but produced in Europe despite its Japanese origins.
 The larger Monterey joined the company's SUV line-up in 1994, but had been dropped from the UK and continental markets by 2000 due to disappointing sales.

-At the end of 1992, the company unveiled a completely new Corsa, which like the original model was produced at the Zaragoza plant, but this time carried the Corsa nameplate on the UK market as a Vauxhall.
+At the end of 1992, the company unveiled a completely new Corsa, which, like the original model, was produced at the Zaragoza plant.
+This car carried the Corsa nameplate on the UK market as a Vauxhall.

-A second generation Omega was launched in early 1994 and remained in production for a decade, but when production finished there was no direct successor due to declining sales of executive saloon models from mainstream brands.
-A Corsa-based coupe, the Tigra, was also launched around this time, and lasted in production for six years.
+A second generation Omega was launched in early 1994.
+It remained in production for a decade, but when production finished, there was no direct successor due to declining sales of executive saloon models from mainstream brands.
+A Corsa-based coupe, the Tigra, was also launched around this time and lasted in production for six years.

 The second generation Opel Vectra was launched in 1995, with the Vectra nameplate now extending to the Vauxhall version in the UK.

-The first Opel MPV, the Sintra, was launched in Europe in 1996, imported from the USA where it was sold as a Pontiac, but discontinued after three years due to disappointing sales.
+The first Opel MPV, the Sintra, was launched in Europe in 1996, imported from the US where it was sold as a Pontiac, but discontinued after three years due to disappointing sales.
 The Vauxhall-badged UK market version was also slated in motoring surveys for its dismal build quality and reliability.

 1997 saw the demise of the Calibra coupe after an eight-year production, with no immediate replacement.